mnmarketingcareers/mn-marketing-careers/README.md

 - You will need to generate/locate your MailChimp api key (basic instructions here [mailchimp_gettingstarted](https://mailchimp.com/developer/marketing/guides/quick-start/#generate-your-api-key)).
 Use this to replace the text immediately after `MAILCHIMP_API_KEY=` in the lines below.
 - Your server prefix is found in the url of your MailChimp dashboard when logged in.
 It immediately follows the `https://` and precedes the first `.` Use this to replace the text immediately after `DC=` in the lines below.
 - Find you Audience Id in your Audience settings on your MailChimp account.
 Use this to replace the text immediately after `TEST_LIST_ID=` in the lines below.
-- Replacesample in each of the following 3 lines as mentioned above, and include in your .env file:
+- Replace sample text in each of the following 3 lines as mentioned above, and include in your .env file:

-SERVER_SESSION_SECRET=SuperDuperSecret
 DC=your_server_prefix
 MAILCHIMP_API_KEY=your_maichimp_api_key
 TEST_LIST_ID=your_account_id_number